said-alrove/mixins-sass/README.md

 ```
 Otherwise, if you use $inset to give it the four values individually, will be harder to understand where each value belongs to (top, right, bottom, or left), thus if you have to specify more than 2 values, then you should use the individual arguments instead of using the inset shorthand.

-> However, if you use the individual arguments, they'll be compiled to CSS with the shorthand "inset" anyways, the difference is that you'll be able to understand in a better way where a value belongs to when reading the code.
+> However, if you use the individual arguments, they'll be compiled to CSS with the **inset** shorthand anyways, the difference is that you'll be able to understand in a better way where a value belongs to when reading the code.

 #### Preview